plone/plone.app.caching/README.txt

 its control panel and use in ``<cache:ruleset />`` directives in your own code.
 They are listed with descriptions in the control panel.

+* *Content feed* (plone.content.feed)
+      A dynamic feed, e.g. using RSS or ATOM.

+* *Content files and images* (plone.content.file)
+      Includes files and images in content space usually either downloaded or included as an inline element in one of the other public-facing views.

+* *Content folder view* (plone.content.folderView)
+      A public-facing view for a content item that is a folder or container for other items.

+* *Content item view* (plone.content.itemView)
+      A public-facing view for a content item that is not a folder or container for other items.

+* *File and image resources* (plone.resource)
+      Includes images and files created or customised through the ZMI, those exposed in the portal_skins tool, and images registered in resource directories on the filesystem.

+* *Stable file and image resources* (plone.stableResource) These are resources which can be cached 'forever'.
+Normally this means that if the object does change, its URL changes too.

 Default cache operations
 ~~~~~~~~~~~~~~~~~~~~~~~~